wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-get-started/includes/3-exercise-enable-microsoft-viva-connections.md

    > [!TIP]
    > If you don't see the Contoso app pinned, it's likely because the changes that you just applied are still being propagated.
 You can try to refresh the changes by signing out from Microsoft Teams and signing in again.
 If you still don't see the Contoso app, wait a few hours for the changes to be applied.

-To complete the configuration, let's verify that Viva Connections mobile is working correctly:
+To complete the configuration, verify that Viva Connections mobile is working correctly:

 1. On your mobile device, open Microsoft Teams and sign in as a user in your Microsoft 365 tenant.
 1. On the bottom, from the list of apps, select **Contoso**.
 You should see the Viva Connections dashboard that you configured previously.